edgaradel/AFP/README.md

 The study aims to identify sentiment features and factors influencing Bitcoin's price variations and volatility using machine learning and numerical methods to identify statistically significant findings.

-Work using some elements of:
+Work using some research of the White Paper:

 News-Based Sparse Machine Learning Models for Adaptive Asset Pricing Liao Zhu , Haoxuan Wu, and Martin T. Wells
 Department of Statistics and Data Science, Cornell University, Ithaca, New York, USA

+and the Artcile
+News vs. Sentiment: Predicting Stock Returns from News Stories June 2017Financial Analysts Journal 73(3):1-17
+Heston, S. L., & Sinha, N. R.

 Machine learning Strategy used: